Maximizing your marketing allocation takes a strategic approach that’s focused on results.

 Use Your Marketing Model to Test What Works

-With your clear goals identified, use them as the benchmark to see what channels are performing well and which are not.
+With your clear goals identified, use them as the benchmark.
+In order to see what channels are performing well and which are not.
 Use your data to drive marketing decisions and where to allocate your marketing spend.
 If one channel is outperforming others, be willing to pivot and put more resources on that channel.

 But, health marketers beware.